danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 Like mentioned when discussing [scopes](#scopes), Auth0 can provide scopes as authorization information.
 In order for Auth0 to do this, we first need to "grant" our client the `get:profile` scope from the Auth0 dashboard.

 In our case, the client is the "Test Application" Auth0 created for us.
-But the process is the same for other clients as well (like the "Single Page Web Application" client).
+But the setup process is the same for other client types as well (like the "Single Page Web Application" client).

 Navigate to the "APIs" tab in the "Test Application" details and click on the "right pointing chevron" (circled in red) next to "Account API":